 We offer our Alpaca Walks and Experience with our furry Buddies on

-(See our booking page for time slot availabilty)
+See our booking page for further info and time slot availability.

 We’re here to make your visit relaxing and enjoyable!

 Hassall Alpacas provides you and your family with a one of a kind adventure in Alpaca Experiences.
 You’ll find our welcoming team and our Alpacas ideal for families with small children or those just wanting to get up close and personal with the our Alpacas… Don’t forget your camera!

 Your Alpaca walks and experience will start with an introduction to our Alpacas and some safety pointers ready for your walk, you will then meet your furry buddy and have a little bonding time before heading out into the field.
 The walks usually last approximately 30 minutes but can go slightly over depending on how many stops the boys want!
 You will need to leave around 2 hours for the whole experience.
 Feel free to take as many SELFIES as you like; the more photos, the better as we run a monthly BEST HASSALL ALPACAS photo competition.
 To be in with a chance to win, upload your images to our Facebook page, making sure to add your name and use our hashtag #hassallalpacas.